-At lake levels (Tabourie Creek gauge) of 1.0 m AHD, at least four houses along the Princes Hwy may experience some minor flooding of yards .
+At lake levels (Tabourie Creek gauge) of 1.0 m AHD, at least four houses along the Princes Hwy may experience some minor flooding of yards.
 These properties along the Princes Hwy receive stormwater runoff directly from the Princes Hwy.
 At levels of 1.3 to 1.4 m AHD, lake levels are close to some non-habitable garages and outbuildings (e.g., sheds and laundries).
 At 1.7 m AHD the Lake Tabourie Holiday Park access road will be inundated at low points.
 At 2.0 m AHD, flooding above habitable floor level is experienced at 2 houses.
 The number of properties with flooding above floor levels increases to 42 houses for the 1% AEP event as shown in Table 2.8.

-Tabourie Child Care Centre experiences flooding of property grounds at lake levels less than 2.4 m AHD and above floor flooding at 4.2 m AHD.
+Tabourie Child Care Centre experiences flooding of property grounds at lake levels less than 2.34 m AHD and above floor flooding at 2.80 m AHD (SES, per comms 2023).
 Lake Tabourie Holiday Park loses access to the Princes Hwy at 2.0 m AHD with inundation of grounds (SES, 2022).